skoenig/vimwiki-todo/README.md

 - [ ] commit and push t:2022-05-01
 ```

 In this example, the first task is completed, and is decorated with the context 'coding'.
-The second task has two subtask and the third tasks has a due date set with 't:2022-05-01'.
+The second task has two sub-tasks and the third tasks has a due date set with 't:2022-05-01'.

+## Usage
 Here are some quick examples how to use `todo`:

 - Add a task: `todo add take the car to the workshop`